Oranmore: Sport

 Oranmore-Maree GAA is the local GAA club and has won a number of county titles across several age groups, including a Galway Senior Hurling Championship title in 1933 and All-Ireland Intermediate Club Hurling Championship title in 2019.
 The club fields teams in Gaelic football, hurling and camogie.
 Naomh Mhuire Ladies Football Club (Oranmore Maree) fields ladies' Gaelic football teams from under-10 to minor and junior.

 Maree/Oranmore Soccer Club was founded in 1989.
 The club reached the Connacht Cup Final in 2024 and finished in the top 3 of the Galway FA Men's Premier Division in 2023.
 The club also won four Galway FA U21 Premier League titles between 2021 and 2024.

 Galway Bay Golf Resort is located in Renvile, Oranmore, and has been named the best golf resort in Connacht 10 times.
 Other clubs in the area include the Oranmore Badminton Club, Maree Badminton Club, Maree Basketball Club, Oranmore Judo Club and Galway Bay Sailing Club.
 The latter is based in Renville, Oranmore.
 Junior "Park Run" events are run on Sunday mornings.

+In popular culture

+Oranmore is the setting for the popular Irish folk song "The Galway Shawl".